 Download the KTP flyer

-UTS currently has 18 University-level KTPs with leading universities in Greater China, India, Europe, and the Americas.
+UTS currently has 17 University-level KTPs with leading universities in Greater China, India, Europe, and the Americas.
 In addition, there are 2 Faculty-level KTPs with the Faculty of Engineering and Information Technology.

 Opportunities for academics

 If you would like to develop or broaden your academic profile by engaging in international research collaboration, the KTP Program offers the following opportunities: